Communities of Practice for System Education Leaders

 The concept of a community of practice comes from learning theory where the term was coined to describe the dynamic and living learning communities that exist in organizations and communities (Wenger-Trayner & Wenger-Trayner, 2015).
 Lave and Wenger (1991) are credited with first using the phrase “community of practice” which they defined as a group of people who share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in this area by interacting on an ongoing basis.

 The concept is now being applied across organizations and sectors as a strategy to create new knowledge, solve problems, advance professional learning and growth, and achieve organizational goals.
 Communities of practice allow for groups of people who share a common interest or have common goals to come together “to learn, share information, and reach their individual and group objectives” (Research Impact Canada, n.d.).
-These communities of practice can become “drivers of knowledge exchange, problem-solving and innovation”(Goncalves, 2024).
+These communities of practice can “foster a sense of camaraderie and mutual understanding, making problem-solving and innovation much more seamless and effective.”(Goncalves, 2024).
+In essence, communities of practice serve as powerful models for continuous professional learning and collective growth, enabling individuals and organizations to transform shared interests into meaningful collaboration and sustained improvement.

 Cambridge et al. (2005) stated that communities of practice are important because they: